-Agreement number 13410-B-G011 with the U.S. Fish and Wildlife Service, 2011-2012 Lincoln County Sage Grouse Reintroduction identified the project objectives and benefits listed below (in italics).
-In addition to re-establish a sage-grouse population Lincoln County, fence marking, removal, and habitat restoration objectives were desired to reduce the potential for grouse injuries and mortalities caused by fence collisions and to improve habitat condition by restoring former grain fields to native steppe vegetation.
+Agreement number F13AP00510 with the U.S. Fish and Wildlife Service, Lincoln County Sage-grouse Reintroduction identified the project objectives and benefits listed below (in italics).
+In addition to re-establish a sage-grouse population Lincoln County, powerline removal, and removal of a powerline was desired to reduce predation on grouse.